Fabulous 4 Days in Lisbon Itinerary (2023)

 Arriving Lisbon

-Bags securely checked at your Lisbon hotel, hostel or other, you’ll embark on a slow, self-guided walking tour of Baixa.
+Bags securely checked at your Lisbon hotel, you’ll embark on a slow, self-guided walking tour of Baixa and Barrio Alto.

-Then head south towards the Rossio Train Station (R. 1º de Dezembro 125, 1249-970).
-No need to go in at this time.
-Instead, walk across to Rossio Square, resplendent with the Estátua do Rei Dom Pedro IV (Praça Dom Pedro IV, 1100-193) and north and south side fountains.
+Make your way north to Rossio Square to admire the open space with the Estátua do Rei Dom Pedro IV and north and south side fountains.
 Cafes also line the west side if you’d like to grab a snack.

-Exiting the northern end, stop into Igreja de São Domingos (Largo São Domingos, 1150-320) to marvel at its unpolished, pink walls and ceiling.
+Exiting the northern end, stop into Igreja de São Domingos to marvel at its unpolished, pink walls and ceiling.
 I’ve never seen a church like this.
 You’ll love it.

 Walk Commerce Square to take in the views from all sides.
 See the São Jorge Castle above on the hill.
 Head down to the water to Cais das Colunas.
-Walk along Avenida Ribeira das Naus towards the 25 de Abril Bridge.
+Walk along Avenida Ribeira das Naus towards the 25 de Abril Bridge if you feel up to it or just stay at the Cais das Colunas.
 If it’s close to sunset, find a good spot.
 You’ll enjoy watching the sun go down.

 Evening

-Freshen up and, when you’re ready, head back to one of the restaurants near Rua Augusta that caught your eye for dinner and drinks, or dine at A Tasquinha Canto do Fado or Duque da Rua for dinner with music.
+Head back to any one of the restaurants near Rua Augusta that caught your eye for dinner and drinks (don’t forget the side streets as well).
+Stop into any restaurant or cafe you wish with a good menu and outdoor tables.
+Or, dine at A Tasquinha Canto do Fado or Duque da Rua for dinner with music.

 Don’t forget to toast to your first night in Lisbon with a shot of Ginjinha, a sour cherry liquor, after dinner.
 It’s delicious.